Fleetwood-east (Surrey) — A Buyer’s Guide

 How will the Surrey-Langley SkyTrain Fleetwood Station affect prices?

-Detached on 5,000–7,000 sq ft lots is the dominant Fleetwood-east product (~55% of inventory) with newer post-2010 detached on smaller lots and older 1980s/1990s detached on conventional lots.
-Townhouses are roughly 30% of inventory with significant new-build supply along the Fraser Highway corridor and along 80 Avenue.
-The townhouse-vs-detached choice in Fleetwood typically comes down to two questions: (1) Is the buyer inside the 800-metre walkability radius of the future Fleetwood Station?
-Townhouses there capture corridor premium more directly and are more liquid for an eventual resale into a transit-oriented buyer pool.
-(2) Does the buyer want lot-value optionality under Bill 44 SSMUH?
-Detached on conventional lots opens the multiplex / coach-house redevelopment pathway; townhouses inside a strata cannot.
-For a long-hold owner inside the station radius, the townhouse is often the cleaner play; for a long-hold owner outside the radius who wants Bill 44 optionality, detached on a conventional lot is often better.
+Detached on 5,000–7,000 sq ft lots is the dominant product (~55% of inventory); townhouses are ~30%.
+The choice typically comes down to two questions: (1) Is the buyer inside the 800-metre Fleetwood Station radius?
+Townhouses there capture corridor premium more directly and resell into a transit-oriented buyer pool.
+(2) Does the buyer want Bill 44 SSMUH lot-value optionality?
+Detached on conventional lots opens the multiplex / coach-house redevelopment pathway; townhouses inside a strata do not.

 What to read next